 3. Is Lab Lab Bean good for weight loss?

 Absolutely!
-Its high fiber and protein keep you full longer, reducing overeating.
+Its high fiber and protein content keep you full longer, reducing the likelihood of overeating.

 4. What are other names of Lab Lab Bean?